jenyss/CustomGPTOpenAIAssistantAPI/README.md

 This Assistant processes documents and answers user queries with relevant context.
 It ingests PDFs and text files, breaks them into chunks, and stores them in a vector database for efficient retrieval.
 When a user asks a question, it searches for the most relevant document snippets and provides a response with citations.

+This [CustomGPTLangGraph](https://github.com/jenyss/CustomGPTLangGraph) is an improved version, implemented in LangGraph which I recommend using instead.

+If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
+You're more than welcome!

 ## How it works

 1️⃣ **Document Ingestion & Embedding (One-Time Process)**